amit84git/aws-data-platform-floci/ARCHITECTURE.md

 - **Complete audit trail:** Every pipeline event (file read, validation result, routing decision, error) is logged as a structured JSON document with timestamps, severity, and contextual metadata.
 - **Immutable logs:** Once written to S3, audit logs cannot be modified - providing a tamper-evident audit trail for security and compliance.
-- **No database to manage:** Audit logs can be queried using S3 Select, Athena, or imported into any log analysis tool.
+- **No database to manage:** Audit logs can be queried using S3 Select, Athena, or the built-in metrics API endpoint.
 - **Cost-effective:** S3 storage is significantly cheaper than running a database for log storage.
-- **Grafana can still visualize:** Grafana's S3 datasource or Athena connector can query audit logs for dashboarding.
+- **Grafana can still visualize:** Grafana's Infinity datasource queries the S3 Event Router's `GET /api/v1/metrics` REST API, which aggregates audit logs on-the-fly.

 **Tradeoff:** S3 lacks real-time query capabilities of PostgreSQL.
-Mitigation: For near-real-time dashboards, the EventBridge Simulator can also emit metrics to stdout (captured by container logging) or to a lightweight sink like CloudWatch Logs on AWS.
+Mitigation: The S3 Event Router exposes a `GET /api/v1/metrics` endpoint that aggregates the last 24 hours of audit logs into pre-computed counts, event breakdowns, and hourly timelines — suitable for Grafana rendering without external query engines.

+### 5. REST Metrics API Instead of Dedicated Metrics Database

+**Decision:** Provide observability via a REST API endpoint (`GET /api/v1/metrics`) on the S3 Event Router that aggregates S3 audit logs in-memory, rather than running a separate metrics database or Prometheus.

+**Rationale:**

+- **No additional infrastructure needed:** The metrics endpoint runs in the same process as the router — no separate database or service to manage.
+- **Self-contained observability:** The router reads audit logs from MinIO's `ingestion-audit` bucket, aggregates them (event types, severities, hourly timeline), and returns JSON suited for Grafana's Infinity datasource.
+- **Consistent with no-PostgreSQL philosophy:** All state lives in S3; the metrics API is just a read-only aggregator.
+- **Zero configuration:** No schema migrations, retention policies, or connection strings.

+**Tradeoff:** The aggregation is in-memory and reads all audit logs from the last 24 hours each time the endpoint is called.
+At scale, this would be replaced with Athena, S3 Select, or a Prometheus exporter.
+The 24-hour window is suitable for operational dashboards but not for historical trend analysis.

-### 5. Single Lambda Function with Clean Internal Separation
+### 6. Single Lambda Function with Clean Internal Separation

 **Decision:** The S3 Event Router Lambda handles the entire pipeline internally with well-separated concerns.